deepz2609/pdf_merger/README.md

     ```sh
     python pdf_merger.py
 4. Follow the prompts to provide the necessary information:
-   -Enter the number of PDF files to merge.
+   - Enter the number of PDF files to merge.
-   -Enter the file paths/names for each PDF file.
+   - Enter the file paths/names for each PDF file.
-   -Enter the name of the final merged PDF file (including the ".pdf" extension).
+   - Enter the name of the final merged PDF file (including the ".pdf" extension).
 5. The script will merge the PDF files and create the final merged PDF.

 ## Example